Rubbish Bag Changes

 What colour and size will the new bags be?

 The rubbish bags for sale through retailers will be exactly the same as the bags previously provided by Council.
-They will be black, with the MPDC logo on them, and 60L in capacity.
+They will be black, with the MPDC logo on them, and the same capacity.

 How will this affect my recycling bins?